zorael/kameloso/README.md

 ## Posix

-If the pipeline FIFO is removed while the program is running, it will hang upon exiting, requiring manual interruption with Ctrl+C. This is a tricky problem to solve, as it requires figuring out how to do non-blocking reads.
+If the pipeline FIFO is removed while the program is running, it will hang upon exiting, requiring manual interruption with Ctrl+C. This is a tricky problem to solve as it requires figuring out how to do non-blocking reads.
 Help wanted.

 # Roadmap